jerbenasfre/Fablix/README.md

  * Advanced searching movies by title, star, director, and/or year.

  * A basic mobile app companion where users can search the title of a movie to see if it is available on the site.

-# Planned features to add during July 2020

-* User creation.
-Currently the only way to access the site is through the accounts created and added in the MySQL database.

-* Movie/star deletion on employees dashboard.

-* Multiple levels of employees to allow for different permissions.
-For example, one type to allow movie/star deletion, and another type to view customer records.

-* Change cart from session only to account.